 Skimming or ‘top coat plastering’ is a technique that involves applying a thin coat of plaster to existing plaster to create a smooth, even surface primed for decorating.
 Ahead of skimming, the ceiling will need to be cleaned and prepared to ensure no debris gets trapped underneath.

-To save time, use our search bar below to find plasterers in your local area.
+To save time, use our search bar below to find plasterers that your neighbours have rated on Checkatrade.

 If you’re replastering your ceiling to remove Artex, it’s worth getting clued up on the costs with our dedicated guide.

 Cost to replace ceiling

 As well as being unsightly, cracks in your ceiling can leave your property vulnerable to leaks and further damage.
 Replacing or boarding over your existing ceiling will be necessary if cracks or sags start to show.